adamsarok/AdventOfCode/README.md

 Advent of Code Solutions

 *Started in 2024.
-500 stars would be nice, for now I complete days I feel like doing*
+500 stars would be nice*

 [![2024](https://img.shields.io/badge/2024-50*-green)](https://adventofcode.com/)